-A nice colourful new rope/monkey bars/swinging stepping stones climber from Little Tikes with an infinity wall; as well as big and baby swings, a sand digger, and a tunnel slide.
-Lots to do here and if you have kids of different ages it’s pretty easy to keep an eye on them in the close-together areas.
+Nearby is a dragon spring rider, some boards for practicing balance, a stand-up spinner, a colourful rope/monkey bars/swinging stepping stones climber from Little Tikes with an infinity wall, and a bunch of baby and adult wings.
+You’ll also find a tall slide with stairs and a giant 3-piece dragon (sea monster?) coming out of the sand.
+There’s lots to do here and if you have kids of different ages it’s pretty easy to keep an eye on them in the close-together areas.

 Sand.
 There’s a lot of it.
 And while there’s a bit of shade around the south edge of the park under the trees, by afternoon it’s pretty much full sun over the entire play space.
 Just pretend it’s a beach!

 Things to note:

 -There’s some fencing but not the whole way around.

 -The nearby park chalet has a bathroom that is quite reliably open, and the summer hours are in the photo gallery.

 -Everything is on sand, including the adaptive swing.
 Making it not-accessible.